dr01d3r/redcap-em-orca-search/README.md

 - **Include DAG in results**
   - An additional column will display in the results, indicating the Data Access Group that record belongs to.
   - This option only works if the project uses Data Access Groups.
+- **Prevent an empty search from yielding results**
+  - Forces users to always provide a value when searching.
+This can be useful when you want to restrict access to records (i.e. MRN exact match).
 - **Search Fields**
   - This repeating configuration allows you to select the fields that you want to use as search fields.
   - Fields will display in the dropdown, in the order that exist in the config.